Illustration by Jennifer Nguyen

 “That’s a big thing when you look at the discussions online about paid parental leave,” says Farrell who is active with many WGA moms and women’s groups.
 “Men need to be taking it too or it becomes a reason that employers use if they don’t want to hire women who are having young families.”

 Sarah H. Haught and her husband already had a one-year-old daughter when she became pregnant again in 2021.
 An Executive Story Editor on Bull during her first pregnancy, which was before the Guild negotiated the parental leave benefit, now Haught was Supervising Producer on Outlander.
-The showrunner and the crew were supportive, and her identical twin daughters, Emza and Mosby, were born as she was winding up Season 7.
-But she was uncertain about whether there would be a Season 8 for her to return to.
+The showrunner and the crew were supportive, and her identical twin daughters, Emza and Mosby, were born as she was winding up season 7.
+But she was uncertain about whether there would be a season 8 for her to return to.

 Other Guild moms (“A good network to be a part of,” Haught notes) made her aware of California state disability and parental leave benefits for which she could be eligible.